ndf17a/nicfornicola/README.md

-# nicfornicola
+# Nic Fornicola
-I am a Computer Science Major at Abilene Christian University, I have been coding in c++ and have uploading some of my projects.
+I am a Computer Science Major at Abilene Christian University, I have been coding in c++ and java, javascript html and css here are some of my projects.